petyaracz/Racz2024rules/Readme.md

 irregular English verbs with a minimum frequency cutoff of 10: 4160 past/present verb transcriptions.
 They used the best parameters identified by Albright & Hayes (2003) for a similar task: lower and upper confidence limits of 55% and 95%.
+We call this the corpus-based MGL.

-The MGL generates 61 rules for the 156 target forms from the training data.
+The corpus-based MGL generates 61 rules for the 156 target forms from the training data.
 Such rules have a structural description that matches a target nonword in the task and generates an output which is available to participants to pick.
 A rule that generates the `sing -> sang` pattern matches target forms for nonwords that look like `sing`.
 It generates one of the past tense forms available in the forced-choice task.
 A rule that generates the `sing -> sung` pattern does not generate an available past tense form.

 | rule_tidy | type | scope | hits | reliability | confidence | related_forms | exceptions |
 |:---|:---|---:|---:|---:|---:|:---|:---|